 This is not optional: if you want to stay healthy while traveling for business, you need to hydrate.
 The more electrolytes your body gets, the more likely it will be to survive and thrive in the course of your trip.

-If you purchase water or other hydration drink after security, you can take it to the airplane with you to avoid relying on in-flight service.
+If you purchase water or other hydration drink after the security check, you can take it to the airplane with you to avoid relying on in-flight service.
 Your hotel room should also be stocked with water bottles so you can make sure you get enough to drink at all times.
+Try to avoid energy drinks or sugary drinks, as those can cause you to become sluggish and unproductive.

 10) Avoid Stress Factors

 Take these steps, and your chances of staying healthy as a frequent business traveler increase drastically.
 Smart eating, exercise, and stress avoidance all play into that equation.
-The more strategic you are on your trips, the better.
+The more strategic you are on your trips, the better for you and your health.